AppStateESS/phpwebsite/javascript/editors/FCKeditor/readme.txt

 The word 'content' is restricted.
 Do not use it as the name of your text area.

-Style choices are set in phpwsstyles.xml.
+Style choices are set in editor/phpwsstyles.xml.
 The format should be easy to understand.
 Please be aware that if your theme does not have class definitions for float-left, float-right, smaller, and larger, those styles will not work.
 Rename the classes in the xml file if you have other plans for your style sheets.

 Please see the Editors.txt file in the docs/ directory for more information.